Running Through History 5K

 The Running Through History 5K Run/Walk hosted by the Andersonville National Historic Site is an annual event to benefit the Macon County Recreation Department and the National Historic Site

-The inaugural event was in 2014 and was termed a tremendous success.
-The goals were to raise money to support youth recreation and provide exposure to Macon County and the National Historic Site.
-The event raised more than $16,000 in sponsorships and registrations and they net proceeds were donated to the Recreation Department and the Friends of Andersonville.
+The inaugural event was in 2014 and was a tremendous success.
+The goals were to raise money to support youth activities and recreation and provide exposure to Macon County and Andersonville National Historic Site.
+The event

 Andersonville 5K Run & Walk